jpjuvo/RSNA-MICCAI-Brain-Tumor-Classification/README.md

 ## RSNA-MICCAI Brain Tumor Radiogenomic Classification

-Team Rähmä AI solution for [RSNA-MICCAI Brain Tumor Radiogenomic Classification 2021](https://www.kaggle.com/c/rsna-miccai-brain-tumor-radiogenomic-classification)
+Team Rähmä AI's solution to [RSNA-MICCAI Brain Tumor Radiogenomic Classification 2021](https://www.kaggle.com/c/rsna-miccai-brain-tumor-radiogenomic-classification)

 ### Task
-Predict the status of an MGMT promother methylation important for brain cancer treatment.
+Predict the status of an MGMT promoter methylation important for brain cancer treatment.

 ### Solution Overview
-- Four provided MRI modalities and tumor segmentation masks were cropped to brain region and registered to aligned 3D RGB + 3D tumor masks.
+- Four MRI modalities and tumor segmentation masks were cropped to the brain region and registered to aligned 3D RGB + 3D tumor masks.
 - 3D Unet was trained to segment tumor.
 Pretrained weights were loaded from [2D MRI tumor segmentation model](https://github.com/mateuszbuda/brain-segmentation-pytorch).
 - Linear models were trained to predict MGMT status from segmentation prediction radiomics features (shape, intensity stats, location)
 - 2D CNN models were trained to predict MGMT status from tumor region T2W axial slices.
 - Three linear segmentation feature models and 3 2D CNN models were ensembled to predict MGMT status.
-Ensemble was an average of Z-score normalized model predictions.
+The ensemble was an average of Z-score normalized model predictions.

 ----------------------------------